 “Amen I say to you, whenever you did this for one of these, the least of my brothers, you did for me.”-Matthew 25:40, CPDV-

 Due to the current National health crisis we at St. Vincent de Paul want to keep our supporters, donors, volunteers and employees safe.
-We are completing our previously scheduled donation pickups this week and will not be scheduling anymore until it is safe to do so.
+We will not be scheduling anymore item donation pickups until it is safe to do so.

 We will still be accepting donations at our convenient drop off location at 426 Central Ave West at our warehouse receiving door we will be checking the receiving area daily.

 If you have any questions about the the thrift store or making a donation please feel free to give us a call at 406-761-0870!
-For our community members needing or that have questions about our assistance programs please call 406-899-6764 and speak to Brittany.
-She will be available 9am-11:30am & 1-3:30pm Mon, Weds, Fri.
-You can also message our Facebook page, or hers and she will get back to you ASAP.
+For our community members needing or that have questions about our assistance programs please call 406-761-0111.
+We will be available 9am-11:45am & 12:45pm-3:30pm Mon, Weds, Fri.
+You can also message our Facebook page, and we will get back to you as soon as possible.

 The Drop in center is closed until further notice.
 We are distributing lunches Sunday- Thursday at the 1st United Methodist Church located at 601 2nd Ave N in the parking lot starting at 11:15am until all have been distributed.